gooddata/gooddata-python-sdk/gooddata-afm-client/docs/LocalIdentifier.md

 # LocalIdentifier

-String that uniquely identifies the measure in the context of the current AFM.
+String that uniquely identifies the metric in the context of the current AFM.

 ## Properties
 Name | Type | Description | Notes